cmusatyalab/gabriel/python-client/README.md

 instance to a separate process started using the `multiprocessing` module.
 When results are ready, send them with `push_source.Source.send()`.
 `push_source.Source.send()` should only ever be called from one process.
-Create at least one `push_source.Source` per process that you want to send from.
+Create at least one `push_source.Source` per process that you want to send frames from.
 Frames sent with `push_source.Source.send()` are not guaranteed to be sent to the server.
 As soon as a token becomes available, the most recent unsent frame will be sent.
 If `push_source.Source.send()` is called multiple times before a token becomes available, only the most recent frame will actually be sent to the server.
 If a token becomes available before the next frame is ready, Gabriel will send the next frame after `push_source.Source.send()` is called.
 `push_source.Source` will not block the event loop.